marcioAlmada/yay/README.md

 composer require yay/yay:dev-master
 ```

+## Usage

-## Command Line
+### Command Line

 ```
 yay some/file/with/macros.php >> target/file.php
 ```

-## Real Time Mode
+### Runtime Mode

-Real time mode is W.I.P and will use stream wrappers along with composer integration in order
+The "runtime" mode is W.I.P and will use stream wrappers along with composer integration in order
-to preprocess every file that is included.
-It may have some opcache/cache support, so files are
+to preprocess every file that gets included.
+It may have some opcache/cache support, so files will be
-only preprocessed/expanded once.
+only preprocessed/expanded once and when needed.

 See feature progress at issue [#11](https://github.com/marcioAlmada/yay/issues/11).